-School or Division School of Business and Technology Program or Certificate Information Systems Technology Proposed by (faculty only) Melinda Lyles & Mary Myers Presenter (faculty only) Melinda Lyles Note that the presenter (faculty) listed abo ove must be present at the Curriculum Committee meeting or the proposal will be returned to the Schoo l or Division and must be submitted for a later date.
-Submission date 3/6/2020 Course prefix, number, and title CIS 3360 Principles of Security All Curriculum proposals require approval of the Curriculum Committee and the Provost.
-Final approval or denial of a proposal is reflected on the completed and signed proposal.
-Approve ☐ Do Not Approve May C. Mys 4/8/2020 Curriculum Committee Chair Gignature Date ☐ Approve ☐ Do Not Approve Provost Signature Date Trovost signature Dute All Curriculum proposals require review by the Office of Accountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sig nature Date
+School or Division School of Business and Technology Program or Certificate Information Systems Technology Proposed by (faculty only) Melinda Lyles & Mary Myers Presenter (faculty only) Melinda Lyles Note that the presenter (faculty) listed about the proposal will be returned to the School t at the Curriculum Committee meeting or Submission date 3/6/2020 dot we submitted for a fater date.
+Course prefix, number, and title CIS 3360 Principle es of Security or denial of a proposal is reflected on the ☐ Approve Do Not Approve Curriculum Committee Chair Signature Date ☐ Approve Do Not Approve Provost Signature Date All Curriculum proposals require review by the Office of Accountability & Effectiveness.
+Reviewed Office of Accountability & Effectiveness Sig anature Date